jaykimaranda/twitter-project/README.md

-This project was ReactJS,Material Ui, Firebase!
+This was a twitter-clone project the langauges that I've used are ReactJS,Material-UI,Firebase.

 ## Available Scripts